-Knocking down the tower of Babel
+Knocking down the Tower of Babel

 The main historical motivation for the creation of invented languages has been to establish a common language for humanity.
 Over the centuries, many language theorists have thought that a language resulting from the combination of many others would serve to establish a universal language.
 You’re surely thinking we already have one, English, of course (and maybe others in the future).

-- Esperanto, invented by L.L.
+It was invented by L.L.
 Zamenhoff around 1887 (quite recently), is the most famous of all.
 It’s based on the search for simplicity, and it was created by combining different aspects of Indo-European languages.
 And it even has a flag (the one in this post’s image).

-- Volapük.
 Menefe bal, püki bal (“a language for humanity”) is the motto of this constructed language.
 It was developed in 1879 by a German priest, Johann Martin Schleyer, combining traits of western European languages, but it didn’t succeed due to the greater acceptance of Esperanto.

-- Interlingua is the most modern of languages invented for the purpose of creating a universal language.
+It is the most modern of languages invented for the purpose of creating a universal language.
 It was constructed by a group of linguists in 1951, but has not managed to unseat Esperanto.
 It took most of its features from Romance languages, as well as from English, German and Russian.